 Claire is our Social Media & Content Producer.
 After graduating from Edinburgh Napier University with a degree in Journalism, she has since worked in communications and digital marketing.
 She is a freelance writer, who spends her spare time immersed in Edinburgh's music scene, working on her music blog.

-Katherine is our Events Producer, an English Literature graduate who has worked at events and festivals across the UK, including EIF, EIBF, Hay Festival and Aberdeen's Granite Noir Festival.
-She is based in Glasgow and also writes at The Warren, an arts and culture site.
+Katherine is our Events Producer.
+She graduated from studying English Literature at the University of Glasgow in 2018.
+During and since her degree, Kath has worked at various events and festivals across the UK, including EIF, EIBF, Hay Festival and Aberdeen's Granite Noir Festival.
+She also writes (sporadically) at The Warren, an arts and culture site.

 We may be a small team, but we are part of a huge community and always keen to explore ways we can work together.
 From commissioned artwork and design projects to volunteering at our events, there are various ways you can get involved with Creative Edinburgh in order to support and connect with the wider creative community.